SAP-samples/cloud-btp-cli-api-codejam/CEI.md

 #### Run the script in its different guises

-👉 Invoke the script via the `listcontacts` symbolic link, and specify a division directory name such as "software":
+👉 Invoke the script via the `listcontacts` symbolic link, and specify a division directory name such as `software`:

 ```bash
 listcontacts software